Jonathannsegal/GridAI/assistant/README.md

 	- all functions aside from handle_webhook(), generic_query(), and number_of()

 Until the frontend has a working Google Assistant integration, retain these deprecated features.

+When removing these deprecated features, remember to remove the create_actions_json.py calls from the assistant/Dockerfile and .gitlab-ci.yml files.